pavelzw/rayso-discord/README.md

 <img src=".github/assets/icon.png" width="150" />

 This is a Discord bot that allows you to generate [ray.so](https://ray.so) code snippets in Discord.
 Just use `/ray` to generate a snippet.
+You can add it to your own Discord server [here](https://discord.com/api/oauth2/authorize?client_id=1048944006895243315&permissions=2147483648&scope=bot%20applications.commands).

 https://user-images.githubusercontent.com/29506042/206880660-6f297ce1-1d80-4cc0-a523-43741883a98a.mp4